 A meeting for updating the 2010 GFRA research gap analyses was held in Buenos Aires (Argentina), in June 2018.
 The purpose of the meeting was to bring together FMD experts worldwide to analyse and discuss vacant areas and pending challenges in relation to the control of the disease on a global scale.
 The revised document will be published on the GFRA website as soon as finalised.
-The meeting also served as a basis for developing STAR-IDAZ IRC FMD research roadmaps: two draft roadmaps (one on diagnostics and one on vaccines) were drafted by SIRCAH, and will be published on the STAR-IDAZ IRC website upon validation by the GFRA experts' group.
+The meeting also served as a basis for developing STAR-IDAZ IRC FMD research roadmaps.
+Three draft roadmaps (one on diagnostics, one on vaccines and one on disease control strategies) were drafted by SIRCAH and, after having been revised by the STAR-IDAZ IRC Scientific Committee, were sent to GFRA experts' groups.
+SIRCAH is organising a satellite workshop on the side of the GFRA Scientific Meeting that will be held in Bangkok in October 2019, for the validation of the roadmaps by the experts.
+Once validated, the roadmaps will be published on the STAR-IDAZ IRC website.

-The information o FMD was last updated in May 2015.
-Below follows an extraction of identified gaps in the field of diagnostics, vaccines and pharmaceuticals.
+The information on FMD was last updated in May 2015.
+Gaps in the field of diagnostics, vaccines and pharmaceuticals are presented below.
 Other knowledge gaps and more information are available at www.discontools.eu.